TCT Resident Artist Company

-“This is not a gig,” said Roderick Justice, Producing Artistic Director for The Children’s Theatre of Cincinnati.
+“This is not a just a gig.”, said Roderick Justice, Artistic Director of TCT.
 “Each recruit will be a full-fledged employee and part of the TCT family.
-This is the opportunity for nine extremely talented artists to be a part of something fresh, exciting, and rewarding.
+This is the opportunity for nine artists to be a part of something fresh, exciting, and rewarding.
 We are looking nationwide for a diverse and passionate troupe of artists, teachers, and versatile performers.
 The actors we will hire must be able to step into a variety of roles, yet be flexible enough to learn and cultivate new arts administrative skills.”
-Employment will begin August 1, 2017.
-Those interested should send a headshot and resume to firstname.lastname@example.org.
-Submissions will be accepted only until Friday, March 24, 2017.

 Since 1924, The Children’s Theatre of Cincinnati (TCT) has been educating, entertaining and engaging audiences of all ages through professional theatrical productions and arts education programming for schools and families throughout the region.
 “We are helping to create the future arts patrons for our city, while at the same time are filling a gap left by the reduction in arts education in schools,” said Kim Deaton, Managing Director and CEO of The Children’s Theatre of Cincinnati.
 TCT brings art to life for children and the young at heart through three key programs: TCT MainStage at the Taft, TCT on Tour (including WorkShops), and TCT Academy (performing arts instruction).

 Our TCT MainStage at the Taft series performed in downtown Cincinnati includes daytime performances for school audiences and weekend performances for the public.
 Four production runs are held each year, with individual shows formatted into one-hour, family friendly events.
 For each Broadway-quality production, we present seven performances for public audiences and ten performances for school students.